 Again, he is specific about the duties involved in this job.
 For example, he calculated and distributed bi-weekly payroll.
 Details like this can help to clarify your experience for a hiring manager.

 Not all work experience is perfectly related.
 Joe did not work as a bookkeeper in the last two jobs listed on his resume.
 However, he focused on duties in these jobs that relate to bookkeeping.

 Tip: Try to find ways to make your experience relevant to the job you're applying for.

 Let's take a look at the functional resume format, which lists your skills instead of detailing your work history.
-In the example below, Miranda has listed her skills by category, such as Contracts Management and Leadership.
+In the example below, Miranda has listed her skills by category, including Contracts Management and Leadership.

-Instead of listing specific dates, Miranda has simple listed Present and Previous for her work history.
+Instead of listing specific dates, Miranda has simply listed Present and Previous for her work history.
 Again, this can be helpful if you have gaps in your employment history.